-For the second year in a row, the Road Map Project is encouraging eligible eighth grade students to sign up for the College Bound Scholarship Program, which will cover the cost of tuition at a Washington public college or university.
-The project is aimed at improving education outcomes in South Seattle and South King County. […]
+For the second year in a row, the Road Map Project is encouraging eligible eighth grade students to sign up for the College Bound Scholarship Program, which will cover the […]

 Thai Association of Washington State offers education classes through the Baan Yen School